 Annual Leave allows employees to take an annual vacation and to take time off for personal and emergency purposes.
-Foreign Service Specialists accrue annual leave based upon their years of service.
-Additional information is contained in the following chart.
+Foreign Service Officers accrue annual leave based upon their years of service, as follows:

-Home Leave is provided to Foreign Service Specialists by order of the Congress to ensure that Foreign Service personnel have the opportunity to spend significant periods of time in the United States while pursuing careers overseas.
+Home Leave is provided to Foreign Service Officers by order of the Congress to ensure that Foreign Service personnel have the opportunity to spend time in the United States while pursuing careers overseas.
 Home leave accrues at the rate of 15 workdays per year spent on overseas assignment.
-In addition to providing paid home leave, the U.S. government will also pay for travel of the specialist and his or her family to the specialist's home in the United States.
+In addition to providing paid home leave, the U.S. Government also will pay for travel of the officer and his or her family to the officer's home in the United States.

-Foreign Service Specialists are also entitled to all Federal Holidays.
-The Department of State currently observes the following Federal Holidays:
+In addition to the various types of leave described above, Foreign Service Officers are entitled to all Federal Holidays.
+The Department of State currently observes the following Federal holidays: